message/iata/MT.md

 4. Merchant seamen must have a negative COVID-19 RT-PCR test taken at most 72 hours before departure.
 The test result must be in English or accompanied by a certified English translation.
 5. Passengers could be subject to quarantine for 14 days.
 - This does not apply to:
-- passengers between 5 and 11 years traveling with their fully vaccinated parents/guardians;
+- passengers younger than 12 years traveling with their fully vaccinated parents/guardians;
 - passengers with a COVID-19 vaccination certificate issued by Malta showing that they were fully vaccinated at least 14 days before arrival; or
 - passengers with a digital EU Digital Covid Certificate (EU DCC) showing that they were fully vaccinated at least 14 days before arrival; or
 - passengers with a COVID-19 vaccination certificate issued in Gibraltar, Jersey and Guernsey or United Kingdom showing that they were fully vaccinated at least 14 days before arrival; or